matthewjburton/comfort-airlines/documents/functional-specification.md

 - Purpose: Removes all tables from the database and recreates them using the schema
 - Authors: Matt Burton
 - Editor: Ryan Hirscher
-- Notes: The tables are created and foreign keys are identified
 - Precondition: Old database volume or structure
 - Postcondition: Baseline infrastructure created
 - { trigger: calculate_total_gates }